Ben Lomond (Otago): Activities

-Cemetery Hill, misnamed Bob's Peak
+Cemetery Hill or Bob's Peak

-Highly visible from Queenstown is Cemetery Hill (misnamed several years ago as Bob's Peak) which is part of Ben Lomond.
-Although mainly covered in Douglas Fir forest, Cemetery Hill is used by several businesses for leisure activities – the most visible is the Skyline Complex and associated Luge Track.
+Highly visible from Queenstown is Cemetery Hill (also known as Bob's Peak) which is part of Ben Lomond.
+Although mainly covered in Douglas Fir forest, Cemetery Hill is used by several businesses for leisure activities; the most visible is the Skyline Complex and associated Luge Track.
 Paragliding occurs regularly depending on the weather.
-A zipline flying fox company also operates near the complex, the lines running down as far as Brecon Street.
-While this is the common usage location for Bob's Peak, most maps actually point to a different location.
-(The actual location is officially recognised on accurate maps of the Moke Lake area).
+A zipline flying fox company also operates near the complex, with the lines running down as far as Brecon Street.

+While this is the common usage location for Bob's Peak, most maps point to a different location of the Moke Lake area.

 Flora and fauna

 At lower levels there is a large forest of Douglas fir which is often incorrectly referred to as a pine tree.
 There are small pockets of mountain beech left which are slowly being crowded out by the faster-growing fir trees.
 At higher levels there are larger patches of beech forest and large tracts of native tussock and herb fields.

 The most common bird seen is the New Zealand pipit which flits around the tussocks looking for food.
-Also commonly seen are tui and bellbirds.
+Also commonly seen are tūī and bellbirds.
 Less common are the tomtit, Australasian harrier, wood pigeon and occasionally kea.

 Numerous feral goats can be seen and smelt all over the mountain.
 As part of Ben Lomond forms the Ben Lomond Station there are also many domestic cattle and sheep especially on the trail from the saddle to Arthurs Point.